-First, instead of working under the supervision of a single artistic director, Ensemble members work together to chart the artistic course of the company.
-They select plays for each season, and each production’s director is generally appointed from the Ensemble.
-Ensemble members also perform a number of managerial functions in close coordination with the company’s administrative staff and board of directors.
+First, instead of working under the supervision of a single artistic director, the resident acting company works together to chart the artistic course of the company.
+They select plays for each season, and each production’s director is generally appointed from the acting company.
+The company members also perform a number of managerial functions in close coordination with the organization’s administrative staff and board of directors.
 BTE is a leader in the national ensemble theatre movement and is a founding member of the Network of Ensemble Theatres.

 Our productions draw an audience of close to 20,000 each year.
 Hundreds of thousands of area elementary and secondary students have participated in BTE's educational programs over the last 40 years.

 BTE's work is continually enlivened by collaboration with guest artists - actors, acting interns, designers, and playwrights - who visit and often live in Bloomsburg to assist with productions.
 These relationships have built up a family of artists that expands BTE's capacities beyond the Ensemble and connects it with the national theatrical community.

 BTE is dedicated to collective artistic empowerment, dynamic collaborations, and a symbiotic engagement with a wide range of audiences, using entertainment and education to challenge, inspire, and excite.